RonLlave/Dental-Office-Online-Scheduling-System-Frontend/README.md

 # Additional Notes
 Remarks: Didn't make it to have a 5 minute video since I ran out of time for the submission date.
+And I have fun to create this project and a lot of learnings!

 Job Assessment answered by: Ron Cymond Llave (roncymondllave25@gmail.com)